mcjmigdal/macs2_replicates/README.md

 # macs2_replicates
 Calling peaks with macs2 and combining infromation from replicates using Fisher method

-Macs2 is the most popular tool for peak calling.
-While it offers support for combining information from two replicates, it doesnt allow to combine more than two replicates.
+Macs2 is the most popular tool for peak calling. ~While it offers support for combining information from two replicates, it doesnt allow to combine more than two replicates.~ **actually Macs2 does support combining more than two replicates, pipeline in this repository will be updated to reflect this as Macs2 implementation is way faster**
 Script in this repository allows this by first producing per bp p-values track in bedGraph format using Macs2 scripts and than combining them togheter by means of [Fisher method](https://en.wikipedia.org/wiki/Fisher%27s_method) using script writen in R. This togheter creates easly understandable pipline for calling